If you are experiencing problems, with your PhD trajectory or beyond, do not hesitate to seek help or support.

 PhD Programme management

 If you have doubts or questions about aspects related to the PhD Programne, for instance concerning regulations or opportunities for additional training or coaching, your first point of contact is Tanja Kassenaar, the programme coordinator.
 You may also contact the PhD Programme director, Luca Incurvati.
+In case of any (personal) issues affecting your work, you are welcome to contact Tanja.
+If you wish, meetings with her can be fully confidential.

 PhD Programme eValuation Committee (PVC)

-Confidential issues related to supervision or to any other aspects of your PhD trajectory can be discussed with the PVC -- a committee consisting of members of the research staff at the ILLC who act as confidential advisers for PhD candidates.
+Confidential issues related to supervision or to any other aspects of your PhD trajectory can be discussed with the PVC, a committee consisting of members of the research staff at the ILLC who act as confidential advisers for PhD candidates.
 Should you have questions, complaints, worries, problems, etc. that you do not feel comfortable discussing with your supervisor, please feel free to contact one of the current PVC members.
 They can listen, give advice, refer you to others or take action if necessary.
 Whatever you discuss with these confidants will, of course, remain confidential.
 Involving a third party or taking action will only be done after receiving your explicit permission.

 At the UvA